JoshRodstein/DKSwingP/README.md

   Allows for return of multiple indices.

 **SamplePredicates.java** <br />
+  Predicate class containing 2 static Predicates and a static filtering method.
+  Returns an ArrayList of IndexPair objects representing all contiguous runs of valid samples.

+    ***filterData()***
 # Notes
   -Currently SwingTable indices start at 1 to mirror logical indexing of csv spreadsheet.<br /><br />
   -csv file contains proprietary data, not included in public repo.